Bangladesh deploys army after more violence over tribunal

 Bangladesh has been rocked by protests and counter-protests since January, when a tribunal set up by the government to investigate abuses during the war of independence against Pakistan handed down its first conviction, sentencing a leader of the Jamaat-e-Islami party in absentia to death.

-Jamaat-e-Islami opposed Bangladeshi independence from Pakistan in the 1971 war.
-The authorities have accused several of its leaders of committing atrocities including rape and murder during the conflict, which the party denies.

-About 60 people, including six policemen, have been killed in protests since the tribunal's third conviction on Thursday, when another member of the Islamist party, Delwar Hossain Sayedee, 73, was sentenced to death.
+About 60 people have been killed in protests since the tribunal's third conviction on Thursday, when another member of the Islamist party, Delwar Hossain Sayedee, 73, was sentenced to death for abuses including murder and rape during the war.

-He denied charges of atrocities including rape and murder, and his lawyer said he would appeal.
+He denied the charges and his lawyer said he would appeal.
+Another party member was sentenced to life in prison on February 5.

-On Sunday, the government appealed to have a life-imprisonment sentence on another Jamaat leader, Abdul Quader Mollah, replaced by a death sentence.
-Many Bangladeshis, mostly youths, have staged street protests for a month demanding the death penalty for Mollah and others facing war crimes charges.

-On February 17, parliament amended a law allowing the state to appeal any verdict in war crimes trials it deems inadequate.

 Thousands of Jamaat-e-Islami activists took to the streets of Bogra town, 220 km (140 miles) north of the capital, Dhaka, on Sunday and attacked police with crude bombs, swords and sticks, police and witnesses said.

-They stormed a police station, set fire to houses including those of leaders of the ruling Awami League party and minority Hindus, and pulled away train lines disrupting rail services in several districts, police and reporters said.
+They stormed a police station and set fire to houses including those of leaders of the ruling Awami League party, reporters said.

-"We had to open fire after rubber bullets and teargas failed to disperse the attackers," police officer Atiur Rahman told Reuters over phone from Bogra.
+"We had to open fire after rubber bullets and teargas failed to disperse the attackers," police officer Atiur Rahman told Reuters.

 RIVAL WOMEN